The 9 best gradual tans that combine easy application with natural-looking, buildable warmth

 How do you apply gradual tan?

-Bolder says that incorporating the best gradual tan into your body care routine is the best way to keep your glow going, and make the most of their abilities.
+Bolder says that using the best gradual tan is the best way to keep your glow going.
 "I encourage my clients to incorporate tanning products into their daily body care routine so that it feels like an effortless application," she says.
-"I like to use it as part of my body care routine in the morning after I have showered, exfoliated my skin, and moisturized but there is no right or wrong time."
+"I like to use it as part of my body care routine in the morning after I have showered, exfoliated my skin and moisturised, but there is no right or wrong time."

-- Prep is everything: "Always prep the skin correctly ahead of using any tanning products, shaving ahead of tanning is ideal however when using a gradual tan as part of your body care routine shaving is also welcome the day after you have applied your gradual tan."
+- Prep is crucial: "Always prep the skin correctly ahead of using any tanning products, shaving ahead of tanning is ideal however when using a gradual tan as part of your body care routine shaving is also welcome the day after you have applied your gradual tan."

 - Scrub up: "Use a gritty oil-free exfoliant in the shower before tanning and every 3-4 days post tanning to buff away any dead skin."